Aruman-Zen/Chromatic-Icons/README.md

 ## This resource pack is an addon for [Armor Chroma](https://modrinth.com/mod/armor-chroma-for-fabric) so if you don't have the mod nothing will happen!

-The addon purpose is to add support to a big variety of modded armors (and modded items if need be)
+The addon purpose is to add icon support to a big variety of modded armors (and modded items if need be)

 ## List of supported mods (Expect this list to grow as updates come out):
 ### 1.0